Pirelli HangarBicocca is reopening to the public, we look forward to welcoming you back from Friday to Sunday, from 10.30 AM to 8.30 PM

 Pirelli HangarBicocca – Art To The People

 At a time like this, there is an even bolder commitment to keeping art open and accessible to all.
 We decided to expand our selection of digital contents.
-Much of the content and many of the issues will appear in the digital program which will be distributed over the coming days via Instagram, Facebook, and Twitter: starting from the #Playlists project, our new profile on Spotify—where artists and professionals will share a playlist of their top music preferences—to #AskTrisha, a spin-off of our Public Program, created together with the artist Trisha Baga.
+Much of the content and many of the issues appear in the digital program which is distributed over the coming days via Instagram, Facebook, and Twitter: starting from the #Playlists project, our new profile on Spotify—where artists and professionals share a playlist of their top music preferences—to Hangar Voices, a selection of thoughts, ideas and opinions drawn from the contributions of artists, philosophers, critics and curators who, over the last ten years, were involved in the exhibitions and other cultural events at Pirelli HangarBicocca.
+They are essential voices, raising questions about contemporary culture, the making of art, the creation of bonds between human beings and between human beings and the environment.

 #ArtToTheKids offers you special projects dedicated to kids.
-A new drawing by the artist Alice Ronchi will come out each Saturday for six weeks, with the aim of being completed, coloured-in and turned into an original work like no other.
+A new drawing by the artist Alice Ronchi came out each Saturday for six weeks, with the aim of being completed, coloured-in and turned into an original work like no other.
 Kids Live: A tu per tu con l’artista! further enriches #ArtToTheKids.
-The first type of activity is dedicated to kids aged from six to ten years: it is a creative session led in real time by artist Marcella Vanzo and entitled “Eravamo altre specie”.
-The live activity gives the chance to all participants to interact and face with not only materials and artistic techniques, but also with themes such as the animals, their language and the evolution of species.
-The creative sessions are held in Italian, they are free of charge and booking is required: discover all details, dates, and how to participate on our dedicated page.
+The first type of activity was dedicated to kids aged from 6 to 10 years: it was a creative session led in real time by artist Marcella Vanzo and entitled “Eravamo altre specie”.
+The live activity gave the chance to all participants to interact and face with not only materials and artistic techniques, but also with themes such as the animals, their language and the evolution of species.

 Thanks to the 360° Street Views on the Google Arts & Culture platform, you can explore The Seven Heavenly Palaces, the permanent work by Anselm Kiefer, as well as take a virtual walk through the light installations created by Cerith Wyn Evans.
 The Google Arts & Culture platform also contains an image archive of the history of Pirelli HangarBicocca exhibitions from 2012 to the present day, with over 400 images and full documentation of 36 shows.